MariaIliukha/Python_tasks/README.md

 # Python_tasks
-learning Python and doing tasks
+learning Python and doing tasks from Prometheus course